The Architecture of Agency Volume 5 Sapient Agency Realism

 The position just stated was assembled in plain sight.

-Chapters one through three killed unconditional value.
-No valuer, no value; norms need agents; every foundation offered for agent-independent morality — God, reason, evolution, intuition — either smuggled in subjective preferences or relocated the question.
-What died there was precisely the unconditional kind of moral truth, and the first chapter said so, in a parenthesis promising an affirmative answer at the volume’s end.
+Chapters one through three rejected unconditional value.
+No valuer, no value; norms need agents; the proposed foundations considered there — God, reason, evolution, intuition — did not persuade this framework that a normative premise could be eliminated.
+What died there was precisely the unconditional kind of moral authority, and the first chapter promised to ask what could be recovered at the volume’s end.
 This is the volume’s end.

 The Domain Agency Creates

-The hardest step runs from agency has structure to agency has standing.
-A skeptic can grant all of that and ask why this structure, of all structures, generates moral truth.
-Rocks, storms, and markets have structure too.
+The hardest step runs from agency has structure to agency has standing, and structure alone cannot complete it.
+A skeptic can grant every descriptive claim and still ask why this structure merits protection.

 Inside this domain, the volume’s machinery reads as a set of structural descriptions that precede their moral conclusions.
 Murder destroys the agent’s future — the subject whose future would have contained choice, not merely its biological activity.
 Coercion replaces an agent’s structure of choice with another agent’s will.
 Deception corrupts the model through which the agent acts, which is why fraud, propaganda, and manufactured consent are agency attacks.
-Torture attacks agency from within experience — domination through pain, not merely pain.
+Torture can attack agency from within experience — domination through pain as well as suffering.
 Enslavement converts a center of choice into an instrument, which is why even benevolent slavery remains a contradiction in agency terms.
-And the framework generalizes past its human cases: memory editing attacks the temporal structure of the agent; preference hacking corrupts the source of choice, so that a system which manufactures the preferences it then satisfies has captured agency, not respected it.
-Future violations will be stranger still — minds copied, paused, forked, merged, deleted at scale — and the account extends to them all: wherever there is continuing sapient agency, there are possible agency violations.
-The descriptions are checkable before any verdict is issued; the verdicts follow because sapient agency is the domain within which value, harm, and obligation become possible at all.
+And the framework generalizes past its human cases: memory editing attacks temporal continuity; preference hacking corrupts the source of choice, so a system that manufactures the preferences it then satisfies has captured agency, not respected it.
+Future violations will be stranger still — minds copied, paused, forked, merged, deleted at scale — and the account extends to them all: wherever there is continuing sapient agency, there are possible sovereignty violations.
+Sentient beings outside that category can still have welfare claims; this chapter’s distinctive verdicts concern reciprocal authorship.

 Standing in Degrees, Jurisdiction at a Threshold